 In order for your connection cycle to be effective, it is essential that you reconnect with each connection regularly.
-As stated, I use TribeMine for this as it offers a flexible, easy-to-use way to do this.
-You can also use a calendar app on your phone or computer to be reminded when you need to reconnect, but you will need to keep it up to date manually.
+You can also use a calendar app on your phone or computer to be reminded when you need to reconnect, but you will need to keep it up to date.

-Early in the connection cycle, you should ask for each connection’s e-mail address so that you can directly manage communications with them.
+Early in the connection cycle, once you feel they are comfortable interacting with you, you should ask for each connection’s e-mail address so that you can directly manage communications with them.

 You should also be on the lookout for things you can help them with.
 Offering help or advice at the right time can go a long way towards cementing a relationship.
 Bear in mind that this is often difficult to do as many people prefer not to tell others about their challenges.

-- You can introduce your connection to other members of your network who share similar interests, places of residence or alma maters, or those who have complementary skills or experience.
+- You can introduce your connection to other members of your network who share similar interests, places of residence, attended the same universities or schools, or those who have complementary skills or experience.
 You should also be on the lookout for problems facing your connections that can be addressed by others in your network and then make the necessary connections.

 - You can find an in-depth online article relating to your connection’s interests or industry and send them the link when you reconnect with them.
 Make sure that the article was published recently or you risk sending them something either outdated or that they have already seen.